npaetzel/Tetris/README.md

 # Tetris
-A Tetris clone I made in 2021.
+A Tetris clone I made in Python in 2021.